HelenaEdlund/pmworkbench/devel/devel_notes.md

-# Workbench developers' notebook
+# pmworkbench developers' notebook

-## Workbench functionality
+## pmworkbench functionality

 ### Todo
 - [ ] Add a readme file for developers.
 Mention in .Rbuildignore